 Tip: here is a list of the best Kuripe on Etsy

 Where to buy kuripe, then?
-The answer depends on where do you live, on whether or not you are used to online shopping, and on how customised you want your rapé pipe to be.
+The answer depends on where you live, on whether or not you are used to online shopping, and on how customized you want your rapé pipe to be.

-If you don’t like the ones I make, no worries: there’s plenty of choices around.
+If you don’t like the ones I make, no worries: there are plenty of choices around.

 Don’t forget the second option, though.
 How amazing would be to buy a pipe on a flea market from an artisan who actually made it?
 Remember: rapé is getting more and more popular and the model you are looking for might be waiting for you closer than you imagine.